 before the warning.
 This is the more remarkable in this epistle, because it is, in a certain sense, occupied with evil, is written concerning those that seduced them.

 Holiness, then, is separation *to* God, if it be real, as well as *from* evil; for thus alone we are in the light, for God is light.
-This is true, in our first sanctifying&#8212;we are brought to know God, brought to God.
-If we come to ourselves it is, &#8220;I will arise and go to my father.&#8221; If it is restoration, &#8220;If thou wilt return, return unto me.&#8221; Indeed a soul is never restored really till it does; for it is not in the light so as to purge flesh, even if the fruits of flesh have been confessed; nor is sin seen as it is in God&#8217;s sight.
+This is true, in our first sanctifying -- we are brought to know God, brought to God.
+If we come to ourselves it is, "I will arise and go to my father".
+If it is restoration, "If thou wilt return, return unto me".
+Indeed a soul is never restored really till it does; for it is not in the light so as to purge flesh, even if the fruits of flesh have been confessed; nor is sin seen as it is in God's sight.
 Hence love comes in, in all true conversion and restoration, however dimly seen, or through however dark workings of conscience.
 We want to get back to God; there is forgiveness with Him that He may be feared; otherwise, it is despair which drives us farther away.
 Indeed, what would or could restoration be if it were not to God.
 But, in the full sense of gathering, that is, to common fellowship, it is clearly the blessed object which reveals that in which we are to have the fellowship, which so gathers.
 We are to have fellowship in something, that is, with the Father and with His Son Jesus Christ.
 This, then, must draw hearts to itself, that in their common delight in it their fellowship may exist.
-The principle of the tract is this, that *in* doing this it must separate from evil.
-It is &#8220;this-then-is-the-message&#8221; part of the statement.
-So Christ says, &#8220;I, if I be lifted up from the earth, will draw all men unto me.&#8221; Now here was perfect love, entire separation from all sin and condemnation of it. &#8220;In that he died, he died unto sin once&#8221; &#8212;separation from the world, and deliverance from the whole power of the enemy and the scene of it.
+The principle of the tract is this, that in doing this it must separate from evil.
+It is "this-then-is-the-message" part of the statement.
+So Christ says, "I, if I be lifted up from the earth, will draw all men unto me".
+Now here was perfect love, entire separation from all sin and condemnation of it.
+"In that he died, he died unto sin once" -- separation from the world, and deliverance from the whole power of the enemy and the scene of it.
 It is perfect love drawing from everything to itself; shewing all was evil, absorbing the soul into what was good, in a saving way from it.
-But when we follow Him into life, all is gone from which He separated. &#8220;In that he liveth, he liveth unto God&#8221;; that is His whole being, so to speak.
-Now He is, in this life, made higher than the heavens&#8212; the divine glory I do not here enter into, but the life.
+But when we follow Him into life, all is gone from which He separated.
+"In that he liveth, he liveth unto God"; that is His whole being, so to speak.
+Now He is, in this life, made higher than the heavens -- the divine glory I do not here enter into, but the life.
 It is a heavenly place He takes, and our gathering through the cross is to Him there, in the good where evil cannot come.
-There is our communion&#8212;entering into the Father&#8217;s house in spirit.
+There is our communion -- entering into the Father's house in spirit.
 And this, I apprehend, is the true character of the assembly, of the church, for worship in its full sense.
 It remembers the

 {373}